li-lab-genetics/staarpipelinesummary_varset-rap/README.md

 Please see the <a href="https://tinyurl.com/staarpipeline">**user manual and tutorial**</a> for detailed usage of staarpipelinesummary_varset app.

 ### Cloning an Applet
-To acquire the staarpipeline applet, you will need to compile this applet for your respective DNANexus project, by cloning the repository from github and `dx build` an APPLET into your own workspace.
+To acquire the staarpipelinesummary_varset applet, you will need to compile this applet for your respective DNANexus project, by cloning the repository from github and `dx build` an APPLET into your own workspace.

 1. Clone this github repo to some directory: